ArekBalysNordic/sdk-nrf/samples/matter/lock/README.rst

 The Bluetooth LE connection between a phone and the DK will be suspended when the commissioning to the Matter network is in progress or there is an active session of SMP DFU.

+To read the current door lock state from the device, read RX Bluetooth LE characteristics.
+The new lock state is updated after changing the state from any of the following source: NUS, buttons, Matter stack.

 Dependencies
 ************